East Ukraine under heavy fire in advance of Russian holiday

 The fresh attacks came as the United Nations chief met in Kyiv with Ukrainian President Volodymyr Zelenskyy and surveyed the destruction in small towns outside the capital that saw some of the worst horrors of the first onslaught of the war.

 U.N.
 Secretary-General António Guterres condemned the atrocities committed in towns like Bucha, where evidence of mass killings of civilians was found after Russia retreated in the face of unexpectedly stiff resistance.
-He called such towns “the epicenter of unbearable heartbreak and pain.”
+He said Ukraine has become “an epicenter of unbearable heartache and pain.”

 “Wherever there is a war, the highest price is paid by civilians,” Guterres lamented, reiterating the importance of investigating alleged war crimes.